unbeGames/unbegames.github.io/_posts/en/2020/2020-04-20-work-in-progress-april.md

 The next steps are to develop patched conic approximation, encounters, system for adding maneuver nodes not only to the current spacecraft orbit, but to the predicted ones too.
 And all of this is multiplied by Solar system scale and accuracy requirements.
 It sounds hard, but every problem seems to be hard until you start to solving it.

-The last thing I want to tell you, is that I started to work with Artur (the composer of Elon’s original soundtrack) on additional tracks for Assembly Shop, orbit, interplanetary flights and planets with and without atmosphere.
+The last thing I want to tell you, is that I started to work with Artur (the composer of Rocket Science original soundtrack) on additional tracks for Assembly Shop, orbit, interplanetary flights and planets with and without atmosphere.
 They will be included into the game and OST on Steam with the next update.

 That’s all for now, see you in the next update.